-However, for those making the trip to the Spanish capital for the first time, our guide below has everything you need to know about the Real Madrid away section and navigating the city.
+However, for those who have not visited or are looking for a refresher, our guide below has everything you need to know about the Real Madrid away section and navigating the city.

 Matchday – Getting to the stadium